wpspock/WPSpock/README.md

 </p>

-WP Spock is a framework for [WordPress](http://wordpress.org) written with [composer](https://getcomposer.org/).
+WP Spock is a framework for [WordPress](http://wordpress.org) written with [composer](https://getcomposer.org/) and [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

-You can use [WP Kirk](https://github.com/wpspock/WPScotty) repo as a boilerplate to create a theme.
+To use this framework, you have to start from [WP Scotty](https://github.com/wpspock/WPScotty) repo as a boilerplate to create a theme.

 ## Documentation